usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 individual with disabilities must be able to approach, enter, and exit the area.This means that, if there is a change in level of over 1/2&quot;, a ramp or lift must be provided to the raised area.
-Note, however, that in many instances a raised platform is surrounded by another work area, such as a service counter.The work area accessibility requirement would be satisfied as long as that outer area could be approached, entered, and exited.
+Note, however, that in many instances a raised platform is surrounded by another work area, such as a service counter.
+The work area accessibility requirement would be satisfied as long as that outer area could be approached, entered, and exited.